Best overall hard shell luggage

 Ball-bearing spinner wheels make the Roam bag smooth to navigate anywhere, even through the busiest airports in the world.
 TSA-approved locks and the lightweight, durable American-made polycarbonate shell round out the features that make this our favorite splurge-worthy hard shell luggage option.

-What to consider when buying a hard shell luggage
+What to look for when buying hard shell luggage

 When buying the best hard shell luggage, consider these different factors:

-- Locks: Having a lock on luggage can provide peace of mind knowing your belongings are safe.
-Look for suitcases with TSA-approved locks to ensure that airport security can access your luggage if necessary.
+• Locks: Having a lock on luggage can provide peace of mind knowing your belongings are safe.
+Look for suitcases with TSA-approved locks to ensure airport security can access your luggage if necessary.

 How we found the best hard shell luggage